Konstantin8105/Matrix-Multiply-Part1/README.md

 In that article, we use programming Go with incredible simple to create parallel/concurrency.
 Just, `go`.

 Just for you, look on parallel version of algorithm with addition comments for clear undestood.
+See [code.](https://github.com/Konstantin8105/MatrixMultiply/blob/master/bufferParallel_test.go)

 ```go
 // mmParallelBuffer2 - with 2 buffers